General Terms & Conditions

 Article 1 - Applicability

-1.1 These GT&Cs apply to all Offers, all use by the Customer of the SaaS-platform and all related services provided by Cheqroom, unless expressly agreed otherwise.
+1.1 These GT&Cs apply to all Offers, all use by the Customer of the Platform and all related services provided by Cheqroom, unless expressly agreed otherwise.
 The GT&Cs take precedence over all other conditions from the Customer or from a Third Party, even where it is stated therein that only those conditions may apply and even if they were not protested by Cheqroom.

-1.2 Subject to the prior written approval by Cheqroom, the Customer shall have the right to sublicense the license granted under these GT&C’s to any of the Customer’s affiliates identified in a Commercial Order (a “Permitted Affiliate”), under the following conditions: (i) the Customer shall inform the Permitted Affiliate of the provisions of these GT&C’s; (ii) the Customer shall enter into an agreement with the Permitted Affiliate where such Permitted Affiliate agrees to fully comply with the relevant provisions of these GT&C’s, as if the Permitted Affiliate were the Customer; (iii) the Customer shall be fully responsible and shall be fully liable for the actions and/or omissions of its Permitted Affiliate and any breach of the provisions of these GT&C’s by a Permitted Affiliate shall be deemed to be a breach by the Customer; (iv) when a Permitted Affiliate ceases to be an affiliate, the Customer shall immediately inform Cheqroom thereof in writing and the relevant sublicense granted hereunder to said Permitted Affiliate shall immediately and automatically terminate.
-The former affiliate shall conclude a new agreement with Cheqroom for the continued use of the SaaS-platform and/or Professional Services; (v) any sublicense of the SaaS-platform to a Party that is not (or ceases to be) a Permitted Affiliate and/or to any Third Party, shall be deemed to be null and void and shall be deemed to be a material breach of these GT&C’s by the Customer; (vi) and the Permitted Affiliate does not reside in a jurisdiction listed in the United States list of ‘Export Controlled or Sanctioned Countries, Entities and Persons’.
+1.2 Subject to the prior written approval by Cheqroom, the Customer shall have the right to sublicense the license granted under these GT&C’s to any of the Customer’s permitted Affiliates, under the following conditions: (i) the Customer shall inform the permitted Affiliate(s) of the provisions of these GT&C’s; (ii) the Customer shall enter into an agreement with the permitted Affiliate(s) where such permitted Affiliate(s) agree(s) to fully comply with the relevant provisions of these GT&C’s, as if the permitted Affiliate(s) were the Customer; (iii) the Customer shall be fully responsible and shall be fully liable for the actions and/or omissions of its permitted Affiliate(s) and any breach of the provisions of these GT&C’s by a permitted Affiliate shall be deemed to be a breach by the Customer; (iv) when a permitted Affiliate ceases to be an Affiliate the relevant sublicense granted hereunder to said permitted Affiliate shall immediately and automatically terminate.
+The former Affiliate shall conclude a new agreement with Cheqroom for the continued use of the Platform and/or Professional Services; (v) any sublicense of the Platform to a Party that is not (or ceases to be) a permitted Affiliate and/or to any Third Party, shall be deemed to be null and void and shall be deemed to be a material breach of these GT&C’s by the Customer; (vi) and the permitted Affiliate does not reside in a jurisdiction listed in the United States of America list of ‘Export Controlled or Sanctioned Countries, Entities and Persons’.

 Article 3 – Professional Services

 3.2 Cheqroom shall exercise reasonable care and skill in performing the Professional Services.
 The obligation to perform the Professional Services shall be regarded as an obligation of means and shall not bind Cheqroom to achieve a predefined result.
 Cheqroom will provide Professional Services in complete independence.
-Any timelines included in the Commercial Order or otherwise specified shall be deemed to be indicative only and shall not bind Cheqroom unless expressly agreed to be binding.
+Any timelines included in the Offer or otherwise specified shall be deemed to be indicative only and shall not bind Cheqroom unless expressly agreed to be binding.
 The provision of the Professional Services is at all times subject to the cooperation of the Customer in good faith.
 In particular, and without prejudice to the generality of the foregoing, the Customer shall provide on a timely basis any accesses, approvals, business rules and information as necessary to allow Cheqroom to perform the Professional Services.
 Cheqroom shall not be responsible or held liable for any delay or failure in the provision of the Professional Services resulting from the Customer’s obligation to cooperate in good faith or to provide the necessary input.
 The scope of the Professional Services may only be changed in mutual agreement and such change(s) shall be documented in writing.

-3.4 the relationship between the Parties is that of independent contractors.
+3.4 The relationship between the Parties is that of independent contractors.
 Neither Party is an agent for the other and neither Party has any authority to make any contracts, whether expressly or by implication, in the name of the other Party, without that party’s prior written consent for express purposes connected with the performance of this Agreement.
 In no case shall the Customer exercise (or be deemed to exercise) partial or complete employer’s authority over Cheqroom’s personnel.

-Article 4 – Maintenance, Support and Hosting
+Article 4 – Maintenance, Support, Hosting and Upgrades

 Article 5 – Customer Data